changswap/changswap-document/products/prediction/prediction-troubleshooting.md

 {% tab title="Check if you can claim" %}
 First, check whether you should actually be able to claim from the round you played.

-1. [Go to the **** BscScan page of Prediction contract](https://bscscan.com/address/0x18b2a687610328590bc8f2e5fedde3b582a49cda#readContract), and go to the Write tab
+1. [Go to the **** BkcScan page of Prediction contract](https://bkcscan.com/address/0x18b2a687610328590bc8f2e5fedde3b582a49cda#readContract), and go to the Write tab
 2. Scroll down to “4. claimable”.
 3. Type in the round id you want to check under "epoch(uint256)”.
 4. Type in your wallet address under “user(address)”.